ziyangwang007/CV-SSL-MIS/README.md

 ## Requirements
 * [Pytorch]
-* TensorBoardX
-* Efficientnet-Pytorch
-* Some basic python packages such as Numpy, Scikit-image, SimpleITK, Scipy ......
+* Some basic python packages such as Numpy, Scikit-image, SimpleITK, Scipy, Medpy ......

 ## Usage